-Teachers should make an effort to connect with students on a real, human, personal level.
-In my courses, for instance, I try to know students better (previous experience, background, interests, etc.) and design my lectures exploiting their differencies.
-I also organize events and academic activities to give them the possibility to be more involved in the research activity and be in contact with experienced scholars.
+1) Students won’t care to learn until we learn to care: teachers should attempt to connect with students on a real, human, personal level.
+In my courses, I try to know students better and design my lectures valuing their diversity.
+I ask to upload a brief biography and a picture before the course starts.
+I also organize social events and activities to give them the possibility to interact with me and their classmates.

 And some books that guided me: